 Greetings in the name of Jesus Christ, the risen and soon-coming King!
 We welcome you to our website, and, even more, we hope that we will be able to welcome you some day soon to one of our worship services.
-We also invite you to read the message below, written by our pastor, that lays out some of the things we hold most dear and most important.
+We also invite you to read the message below, that lays out some of the things we hold most dear and most important.

 A Message for You: "Paradise Opened To A Hopeless Wretch"